David Moses Bridges with a birchbark canoe he built.

 Native American peoples have inhabited the land we now call Maine for 12,000 years.
-To learn more about their long history and diverse culture, click here.
+Click here to learn more about the Wabanaki's long history and diverse culture.
 Ethnography: Asticou's Island Domain: Wabanaki Peoples at Mount Desert Island, Volume 1 and Volume 2.

 George B Dorr.